c3g/epivar-browser/readme.md

 ### Application

-Once the data is ready, you can install & build the application as follows:
+Once the data are ready, you can install & build the application as follows:

 ```sh
 npm run install